 - a.
 It is the intent of this article to provide for payroll deductions of the Union members to be deducted from their warrants insofar as permitted by law.
-The Union shall provide the County with a list of employees for whom membership dues should be deducted from the paycheck.
-The Union shall provide the County with any subsequent modifications to that list.
-The County shall initiate deductions in accordance with the information provided by the Union.
-In the event the County misses one (1) or more dues deductions in a payroll period, due to no fault on the part of the Union, the County will correct the error in the next biweekly pay period if notified by the Union in writing within five (5) workdays of the initial transmittal to the Union. - (1) The written authorization for Union dues deductions shall remain in full force and effect, during the life of this Agreement between the County and the Union, unless cancelled in writing. - (2) The written authorization for approved insurance and benefit programs and the amount of dues deducted from Union members' warrants shall be changed by the County upon written request of the Union. - (3) The Union agrees to indemnify, defend and hold the County harmless against any claims made of any nature and against any suit instituted against the County arising from its checkoff for the dues, insurance or benefit programs of the Union. - b.
+The County agrees to deduct and transmit to the Union all authorized deductions from all Union members in the unit upon receipt of a certified list from the Union.
+In the event the County misses one (1) or more dues deductions in a payroll period, due to no fault on the part of the Union, the County will correct the error in the next biweekly pay period if notified by the Union in writing within five (5) workdays of the initial transmittal to the Union. - (1) The written authorization for Union dues deductions shall remain in full force and effect, during the life of this Agreement between the County and the Union, unless cancelled in writing by the Union. - (2) The written authorization for approved insurance and benefit programs and the amount of dues deducted from Union members' warrants shall be changed by the County upon written request of the Union. - (3) The Union agrees to indemnify, defend and hold the County harmless against any claims made of any nature and against any suit instituted against the County arising from its checkoff for the dues, insurance or benefit programs of the Union. - b.
 "Approved insurance and benefit programs" are those which the County has approved as being non-competitive or non-duplicative of County-offered programs.
 The County reserves the right to disapprove any insurance program, in advance, if competitive or duplicative; and, to cancel all Union insurance and benefit program payroll deductions where they are established without prior County approval.
 It is understood that life insurance, except for accidental death and dismemberment, is competitive and duplicative of County-offered programs. - c.
 Solicitation and/or servicing of Union insurance and benefit programs shall not interrupt on-duty employees nor be conducted in County facilities without prior approval of the County.